Elhios1982/Notes/learn-apache-kafka-for-beginners/README.md

 2. Under `/opt/kafka/data` create a folder called `zookeeper`

+3. Under `/opt/kafka/data create a folder called `kafka`

-3. Under `/opt/kafka/config` we need to edit `zookeeper.properties` file
+4. Under `/opt/kafka/config` we need to edit `zookeeper.properties` file

-	* In the file, we need to change the `dataDir` variable to `/opt/kafka/data/zookeeper`
+	* In the file, we need to change the configuration for `dataDir` to `/opt/kafka/data/zookeeper`

+5. Under `/opt/kafka/config` we need to edit `server.properties` file

+	* In the file, we need to change the configuration for `log.dirs` to `/opt/kafka/data/kafka`

+## Kafka init sequence
+1. Go to `cd /opt/kafka/` and then execute next command to start zookeeper `bin/zookeeper-server-start.sh config/zookeeper.properties`

+	* If you get the message `INFO binding to port 0.0.0.0/0.0.0.0:2181`

+	* Then go to `cd /opt/kafka/data` and verify folder `version-2` is created

+2. Go to `/opt/kafka/` and execute `kafka-server-start.sh config/server.properties`

+	* Then verify that you got the message `INFO [KafkaServer id=0] started`

+	* Then go to `data/kafka` and verify the next 5 files have been created

+		* cleaner-oofset-checkpoint

+		* meta.properties

+		* replication-offset-checkpoint

+		* log-start-offset-checkpoint

+		* recovery-point-offset-checkpoint

 # Kafka Theory